d3spis3d/na-streamer/na-backend/README.md

   `docker cp orientdb:/orientdb/config/orientdb-server-config.xml .`

-* Open up the XML file and add a user line with a new user and password, same resources as root user.
+* Open up the XML file `orientdb-server-config.xml` and add update the user and passwords.

-* Discard current orientdb instance:

-  `docker stop orientdb && docker rm orientdb`

 * Setup the docker image with the modified config file mapped to the container:

-  `docker run --name orientdb -d -v <path to config file>:/orientdb/config -p <localportnum>:2424 -p <anotherlocalportnum>:2480 orientdb/orientdb`
+  `docker run --name orientdb -d -v <path to xml config file folder>:/orientdb/config -p 7000:2424 -p 7001:2480 orientdb/orientdb`

 * Replace the username and password in `setup-orientdb.osql` with those in `orientdb-server-config.xml`